titomitto/clean-todo/CONTRIBUTING.md

 ## Feedback and Suggestions

-If you have any feedback or suggestions on how to improve My Awesome Flutter App, please feel free to open an issue or pull request.
+If you have any feedback or suggestions on how to improve Clean Todo, please feel free to open an issue or pull request.
 We welcome and appreciate any feedback to help us improve our app.

 Thank you for your contributions!